laurentperrinet/laurentperrinet.github.io/content/publication/vacher-14-ihp/index.md

----
-abstract: This work extends the MotionClouds dynamic texture model testing aspects of its parametrization with an application in psychophysics.
+---abstract: This work extends the MotionClouds dynamic texture model testing aspects of its parametrization with an application in psychophysics.
 authors:
 - Jonathan Vacher